 Miraim Entin-Bell volunteers her time at the farm.
 "I think growing food and doing manual labor and being outside and talking to each other is such a powerful form of connection and I think that’s what drew me to farming, and I think that’s what drew me here.
 I really was drawn to the idea of grow to donate because I think ... knowing who will eat this food and how much joy it will bring them."

 Under Erica’s watchful eye, the volunteers water, learn when and how to harvest, weed, and mulch.
 It is a goal of Veggies to Table to create a community around the food.

-Last year they gave away almost 4300 pounds of produce and 100 bouquets of flowers.
-They hope to double their impact this year.
+After two seasons, they have donates more that 12,000 pounds of produce and hundreds of bouquets of flowers.
 Allison Brooks visits twice a month to pick up for a food pantry in nearby Jefferson.
 She leaves with armloads of fresh garlic, celery, cukes and zucchinis.
 "Even as far as her food goes to us, it goes further than we’ll ever know.
 It’s community food.
 It’s for everyone."

 And seeing the food, packed into a car, and heading off to those in need – feeds the dream that Erica and Alain continue to nurture.
 "Giving it away is really wonderful.
 I love it," remarks Erica.

 The dream is to make the farm self-sustaining, and the challenge in this time – as for all non-profits - is fund-raising.
 Erica and Alain hope to continue to expand their farm and harvest – and help other farms adopt a model like theirs.
 If you would like to learn more about Veggies to Table, click here, and to learn more about donating to their efforts, click here.
 You can also follow Veggies to Table on Instagram and Facebook.